Labasa teen’s death classified as murder

 There were stab wounds on her body.

-Police say the 13-year-old was alone at home at the time of the incident as her mother was away at work.
+Police say Janvi was alone at home at the time of the incident as her mother was away at work.

 Sponsored Links